tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 Currently 3 scanner are implemented
 1. ScannerCrypto is a simple scanner which list the Cryto Asset.
 2. ScannerAboveVolumne make use of SnapShot to filter asset between the given Close price range and above the given Volume.
-3. ScannerAboveSMA make use of SnapShot to filter asset between the given Close price range and above the given Volume and use OoplesFinance.StockIndicator to select stock above simple moving average, this scanner alos have a logi to refresh scanning every given intervals.
+3. ScannerAboveSMA make use of SnapShot to filter asset between the given Close price range and above the given Volume and use OoplesFinance.StockIndicator to select stock above simple moving average, this scanner also have a logig to refresh scanning every given intervals.

 These scanner symbols are stored in the Alpca Account as watchlist, so these symbols will get reloaded next time you start this dashboard.